-Welcome to the GLA Academy - working in partnership with the University of Derby’s International Policing and Justice Institute.
+Welcome to the GLAA Academy - working in partnership with the University of Derby’s International Policing and Justice Institute.

 Our first training course is a Certificate in Professional Development: Investigating Modern Slavery